-Count III alleges the Officer Defendants violated Plaintiff's rights under the Fair Housing Act pursuant to 42 U.S.C. §3617, yet fails to sufficiently allege that all of the Officer Defendants were personally involved in the alleged misconduct and similarly fails to allege she was the lawful owner/tenant of the residence.
+Count III alleges violations of Plaintiff's rights under the Fair Housing Act pursuant to 42 U.S.C. §3617 yet fails to sufficiently allege how these individual Officers were personally involved in the alleged misconduct and similarly fails to allege more than conclusory allegations that their actions were unreasonable.

 Plaintiff's claims fail because they do not allege sufficient facts to state a claim upon which relief can be granted.
-The Complaint fails to meet the minimum pleading requirements to place each Officer Defendant on adequate notice of Plaintiff's claims and to support the causes of action alleged.
-The Complaint also fails to sufficiently allege that all the Officer Defendants were personally involved in the alleged misconduct.
-For these reasons, and as more fully explained below, the Officer Defendants request that Plaintiff's Complaint be dismissed.
+For these reasons, and as more fully explained below, the Officer Defendants request that Plaintiff's Amended Complaint be dismissed.